camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/upgrade-zeebe.md

 ### Preparing the upgrade

-1. Stop the workflow processing
+1. Stop the process processing
     * Close all job workers
     * Interrupt the incoming connections to avoid user commands
 1. Wait until a snapshot is created for all partitions